ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 To accept an invitation, a BPI User must invoke the endpoint provided by the invitation operation.

 **[R173]** A "Accept/Reject Invite" operation MUST have the following properties:
-* The unique identifer of the IVSM
+* The unique identifier of the IVSM
 * The unique identifier of the invited BPI User
 * An accept or reject value
 * The digital signature over the content of the operation